ankurjha21/eks-AWS/README.md

-#Please See my Medium story for details
+ See my Medium story for more details

 https://medium.com/@ankur.jha/eks-cbb191108a0?sk=57e3988363405be5bc1d24588fcb9c6e